Pea Protein Pros11.28.2019

 Plant-based protein powder

-Two Islands Pea Protein is a high quality pea protein which is made quite literally, from peas.
+Pea protein is a high quality protein which is made quite literally, from peas.
 Dried peas are finely ground into powder to make a completely plant-based, vegan and vegetarian friendly protein powder.
 It’s known to be easier on the digestive system as it doesn't contain common dietary allergens (like dairy and egg-based protein powders).
 For vegetarians, vegans, those with dairy, wheat, soy, and egg allergy or intolerance, and those who might not be getting enough complete protein in the diet, pea protein is a fantastic dietary supplement as it includes all nine essential amino acids, including branched chain amino acids (BCAA’s) for muscle growth and repair, and additionally provides a good source of iron.

 TIP: Pea protein is the ideal form of protein for people with ‘inflammatory conditions’ such as acne, eczema or psoriasis as it does not contain insulin-like growth factor (IGF-1) found in animal products, which can contribute to blemished skin.